Chief Warrant Officer 4 Jason Rassi fini flight March 25, 2021

-U.S. Army Chief Warrant Officer 4 Jason Rassi, a CH-47F pilot with Bravo Company, 2nd Battalion, 238th Aviation Regiment, Illinois Army National Guard, receives a water salute during his fini flight in Peoria, Ill., March 25, 2021.
+U.S. Army Chief Warrant Officer 4 Jason Rassi, a CH-47F pilot with Bravo Company, 2nd Battalion, 238th Aviation Regiment, Illinois Army National Guard, conducts post-flight procedures at the conclusion of his fini flight in Peoria, Ill., March 25, 2021.
 Rassi retired after 26 years of service as a helicopter pilot and flight instructor, during which time deployed multiple times in support of wartime and domestic response operations.
 (U.S. Air National Guard photo by Tech.
 Sgt.
 Lealan Buehrer)

 |Date Taken: